 If a class can neither continue in-seat nor be moved online, students will be allowed to withdraw from the course without any academic penalty and receive a full refund.
-Otherwise, all withdrawals and refunds will be handled according to the University's normal policies included in this Catalog.
+Otherwise, all withdrawals and refunds will be handled according to the University's normal policies included in the Catalog.

-Students will be notified of these changes primarily through UMHB student email and the university's website.
+Students will be notified of any changes primarily through